Having to dismiss an employee isn't pleasant — but sometimes it's the only option.

 Misconduct can include things like:

-If you've followed the right process for managing misconduct, and given your employee a fair opportunity to improve their behavior, ongoing misconduct can lead to dismissal.
+If you've followed the right process for managing misconduct, and given your employee a fair opportunity to improve their behaviour, ongoing misconduct can lead to dismissal.
 You’ll need to give them the amount of notice stated in the dismissal clause in their employment agreement.

 Some misconduct is so serious that it may warrant immediate dismissal.
 This could include: